scsanjay/ml_from_scratch/README.md

 # Implementation of Machine Learning Models & ML tools
-Here I will implement various ML models from scratch as part of learning process.
-So don't expect it to be perfect.
-And please let me know if you find any issue.
+I have implemented various ML models from scratch as part of learning process.
+Please let me know if you find any major issues.
+Feel free to fork and imporve.

 I will implement the basic version of the models and might ignore some boundry cases because those are not as important as implementing the core model.